eclipse/vorto/tutorials/tutorial_connect_device_using_mqtt_python.md

 ### Step 3.
 Generate code using Vorto Python generator

 In this step you are going to generate the application code using the python generator.
-Assuming you have published an infromation model already to the vorto repository prior to this step (*see the pre-prequisite section*).
-There are two ways to generate code:
+Assuming you have published an infromation model already to the vorto repository prior to this step (*see the pre-prequisite section*):

 * **Invoke the generator from the Repository**